HuachenZH/weepie/devLog.md

   - cause: `cv2.subtract(img1, img2)`, img1 and img2 are np.ndarray with diffrerent dtype
   - solution: use np.npdarray.astype(int) to convert arrays to same data type before calling cv2.subtract()

+- argument (frequency) type error: if not specified, python will take input as string, even though you give an int.
+  - In argparse, specify type=int

 ## To improve / future work
 - ~~in `delete_duplicate.py`, the function `is_the_same` is built.
 You can build another one, is_similar, calculate the error between two matrices, return true of error is smaller than the threshold.~~